niltnir/personal-ssg/pages/cs/software.md

 # Software Projects

-I have plans to release the source for most of the projects listed here, but for now, some of these are closed for one reason or another.
+I have plans to release the source for most of the projects listed here, but for now, some of these may be closed for one reason or another.

 `(inject '(hr))`